 - Fembot: The attendants of the Droid Spa.

 - Getting Crap Past the Radar: At one point, R2 pulls over a stall while being chased by Todo-360 and an assassin droid, and the irate vendor yells what sounds like a slightly garbled "What the hell?!"

-- Idiot Ball: R2-D2, so clever and heroic in the movies, and assigned by Anakin specifically to keep C-3PO out of trouble, is immediately suckered by Todo-360's sales pitch, and pays no attention to Threepio's whereabouts until after his spa day is over.
+- Idiot Ball: R2-D2, who is so clever and heroic in the theatrical films and assigned by Anakin specifically to keep C-3PO out of trouble, is immediately suckered by Todo-360's sales pitch and pays no attention to Threepio's whereabouts until after his spa day is over.

 - Laser-Guided Amnesia: Cad Bane has the droids' memories of the events erased so they can't tell anyone what happened.
-This, incidentally, is the only time since before The Phantom Menace that R2 has had his memory wiped of anything.
+This, incidentally, is the only time in canon that R2 has had his memory wiped of anything.

-- Loose Lips: C-3PO, after Bane insulted him by claiming that he's useless, revealed that plans and schematics were never part of his programming, because it was always Artoo who handled that kind of information.
+- Loose Lips: C-3PO, after Bane insults him by claiming that he's useless, reveals that plans and schematics were never part of his programming because it's always Artoo who handles that kind of information.

-- My God, What Have I Done?: C-3PO right after his Loose Lips moment.
+- My God, What Have I Done?: C-3PO has this reaction right after his Loose Lips moment.

-- Not So Above It All: While R2 has many cute moments throughout Star Wars history, here he's completely tempted and distracted (after Anakin explicitly told him not to get distracted from his assignment to buy some cakes for Padme) by droid maintenance bar (filled with cute fembots, too!) and is obviously enjoying himself there.
-He also didn't realize C-3PO wasn't there with him until it's too late.
+- Not So Above It All: While R2 has many cute moments throughout Star Wars history, he's completely tempted and distracted in this episode (after Anakin explicitly told him not to get distracted from his assignment to buy some fruit for Padmé's cake) by a droid maintenance bar (filled with cute fembots, too!) and is obviously enjoying himself there.
+He also doesn't realize C-3PO isn't there with him until it's too late.